Laura Loomer: Conspiracy theories and misinformation

 Loomer has falsely claimed that the Parkland high school shooting, and the Santa Fe High School shooting, were staged, and that Stephen Paddock, the perpetrator of the 2017 Las Vegas shooting, was affiliated with ISIS.
 She claimed on Twitter that crisis actors were used for the Santa Fe school shooting.

 In July 2018, Loomer said that a man arrested in South Dakota with bomb-making equipment and illegal weapons had been a "leftist antifa terrorist".
 According to the man's social media activity at the time, and per his brother, he was a conservative who despised liberals and Antifa.
-During the October 2018 United States mail bombing attempts, Loomer falsely said that the bombing attacks were a "false flag" operation orchestrated by Democrats.
+During the October 2018 United States mail bombing attempts, Loomer claimed that the bombing attacks were a "false flag" operation orchestrated by Democrats.

-After the 2022 Buffalo shooting, which was carried out by a white supremacist, Loomer falsely claimed that the shooting was a hoax perpetuated by the Democratic Party in an attempt to start a race war.
+After the 2022 Buffalo shooting, which was carried out by a white supremacist, Loomer claimed without evidence that the shooting was a hoax perpetuated by the Democratic Party in an attempt to start a race war.
 Loomer further suggested that the federal government was complicit in the shooting.
 Loomer also falsely suggested that the perpetrators of the Uvalde school shooting and the Highland Park parade shooting were inspired by the transgender rights movement.

-In 2023, Loomer accused Casey DeSantis, wife of presidential candidate and Trump competitor Ron DeSantis, of exaggerating her bout with breast cancer to boost her husband's presidential campaign.
+In 2023, Loomer accused Casey DeSantis, wife of presidential candidate and Trump competitor Ron DeSantis, of exaggerating the seriousness of a bout of breast cancer to boost her husband's presidential campaign.

-Following the 2023 Hamas-led attack on Israel, Loomer and other right-wing influencers amplified a false story claiming that October 13, 2023, was to be a global "day of jihad", a story that motivated a 71-year-old landlord in Illinois to stab to death a 6-year-old boy and attempt to murder his Muslim mother who were his tenants.
+Following the 2023 Hamas-led attack on Israel, Loomer and other right-wing influencers amplified a false story claiming that October 13, 2023, was to be a global "day of jihad", a story that motivated a 71-year-old landlord in Illinois to stab a 6-year-old boy to death and attempt to murder his Muslim mother who were his tenants.
 After a fatal car crash in Long Beach on October 14, Loomer said that the crash was "Islamic terrorism", claiming that police had a gag order.
 Police later stated there was "no indication that this incident was an act of terror nor associated with the current violence in Israel".